msu-cmse-courses/cmse495-FS25/Weekly-3x3.md

 ----

-After mailing your 3x3, put a coy of the reflection in a folder inside your team drive.
+After mailing your 3x3, don't forget to put a copy of the reflection in the file inside your team drive.

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.